top of page

 Way back to Flims

 The hike concludes with a return to Flims, rounding off a day spent in nature.
+If you need more information about the lake, bathing facilities, opening hours, and prices, please visit the website of the Flims township.

 Summertime in Switzerland logo